 The Madison project also hosts the Broadway Gold Mine, where historic production from the 1880s to the 1950s yielded an estimated 144,000 ounces of gold from 6,000 feet of underground workings to a vertical depth of 750 feet.

 Drill programs and bulk sampling were completed by the previous owner at the Madison Mine between 2005 and 2012, stockpiling oxide gold, massive sulphide gold and copper mineralization for subsequent mill shipment.
 A crushing plant, certified weigh scale and sufficient power exist on the current property.

-In 2008, the first oxide gold averaging 0.694 oz/t was shipped to Barrick Gold’s nearby Golden Sunlight Mine in Whitehall, Montana.
+In 2008, the first oxide gold averaging 19 g/t was shipped to Barrick Gold’s nearby Golden Sunlight Mine in Whitehall, Montana.

 Based on data from 12 shipments, the gold recovery had an overall average of 83%.

-Historically, approximately 20,000 tons was shipped as bulk samples during underground development and trial mining.
+Historically, approximately 20,000 tons (14,597 tons of gold skarn, 5,208 tons of copper skarn) was shipped as bulk samples during underground development and trial mining, with recoveries of 7,570 ounces of gold and 3,020,000 pounds of copper.
 The previous owner did not calculate a mineral resource or reserve estimate.

 Surface and underground drilling confirmed the existence of the high-grade gold and copper zones prior to bulk testing.
 Highlighted intercepts include:

 |Drill Hole||Au Intercept (m)||Au Grade (g/t)||Cu Intercept (m)||Cu Grade (%)|